Current Cohorts

 Pitch Accelerator Program: 2022

-Manny is a writer, director, and producer of South Asian descent.
-He has created over a dozen film projects through his production company, Sital Cinema Productions.
+Manny is a writer, director, and producer of Punjabi descent.
+He has created over a dozen film and television projects through his production company Sital Cinema Productions.
 These projects range from documentaries to narratives, shorts to features, and even avant-garde.

 Mike Orlando